 Flying with Plants

-Can You Take Plants onto a Plane?
+Can You Take Plants On a Plane?

-Flying with plants
+Flying with plants 🪴

-Can you take plants on a plane?
+Can I take plants on an aeroplane?

-The rules and regulations of flying with plants will depend on the plant type, the airline you are flying with and the laws of the destinations you are flying from and to.
-Discover this information in our guide, so you can see if you can take your plants with you on the plane.
+Discover this information in our guide to see if you can take your plants with you on the plane.
 If you are looking for other items which you can or can not take on a plane, check out our guide to prohibited items.

 Taking plants into the United States